tbogdala/noisey/README.md

 Usage
 -----

-Full examples can be found in the `examples` folder, but this fragment will illustrate basic usage of perlin noise:
+Full examples can be found in the `examples` folder, but this fragment will illustrate basic usage of Perlin noise:

 ```go
 import "github.com/tbogdala/noisey"